CGLIFE7/KronosDocs/docs/docs/tutorial/setup-project.md

     - Config at the root - control appearance and navigation of your site.
     - See this project's [docs/mkdocs.yml](https://github.com/MichaelCurrin/mkdocs-quickstart/blob/master/docs/mkdocs.yml) file on GitHub.

-Notes on fields for the config:

-- `site_name` - title of your site.
-- `site_description` - used as a description for SEO and you could use it somewhere in your template.
-- `site_url` - now a _required_ field when running a deploy.
-Include the subpath on the domain.
-If your site is not ready to be hosted, set this field to an empty string.
-- `repo_url` - for _Edit on GitHub_ button.
-See [docs](https://www.mkdocs.org/user-guide/configuration/#repo_url).
-- `edit_uri` - defaults to `edit/master/docs/`, which includes `docs` directory of markdown files inside your repo root.
-But, if the site's root is in an outer `docs` directory, then you need to _also_ add that, so paths do not break. e.g. `edit/master/docs/docs`.
-See [docs](https://www.mkdocs.org/user-guide/configuration/#edit_uri)

 ### Requirements file